 For the record, I very rarely use the term “punishment” with my teams when in the gym.
 I instead try to put things in the context of “consequences”.
 It is in the manner of “doing or failing to do X will result in Y consequence”.
 The above referenced 5 push-ups is an example of that.
 The use of “punishment” in the noted posted was simply a function of using an easily understood term.

-After getting this email, I had a conversation with Ruben Wolochin, head coach of the German professional team TV Bühl.
+After getting this email, I had a conversation with Ruben Wolochin, then head coach of the German professional team Bühl.
 We talked about not liking the idea of making exercise, strength & conditioning, etc. a penal thing.
-Neither of us want players to view that stuff in a negative light rather.
+Neither of us want players to view that stuff in a negative light.
 They should think of it as constructive and developmental, not something to avoid.
 We then talked about how consequences can come in different forms.
 In a match, it usually comes in the form of a lost point – perhaps a lost set or match.
 That is pretty obvious and straight-forward feedback.

 Getting focus and attention

 Then there’s the consequence of failure as noted by the emailer above in regards to my 5 push-ups for those who couldn’t complete the required number of good reps in the allotted time.
 The inclusion of the “punishment” in these sorts of cases is because otherwise there is no consequence of note – good or bad.
 As such, the 5 push-ups, or whatever (Ruben used a dive one session as a consequence for players over-passing in a free ball drill), serve to reinforce the importance of the point the coach is trying to make.
-The consequence isn’t (or at least shouldn’t be) any sort of conditioning element – just an attention getter.
+The consequence isn’t (or at least shouldn’t be) any sort of conditioning element – just an attention-getter.

-For example, I often have players who miss two serves in a row in certain types of drills/games do something like five crunches.
+For example, I sometimes have players who miss two serves in a row in certain types of drills/games do something like five crunches.
 This isn’t the sort of thing anyone is going to ever consider particularly straining or stressful physical activity.
 That isn’t the point at all.
 It is simply reinforcement that the player needs to focus better on making sure that second serve is a good one.